 Address a client by name

-People love hearing their own name.
+People love hearing their own names.
 It gives them a sense of familiarity.
 By addressing the client by name, you automatically capture his or her attention and loyalty.
-Use the client’s name not only at the beginning, but at least 3 times during the conversation.
+Use the client’s name not only at the beginning but at least 3 times during the conversation.

 Tell the client what company you represent to make them understand the reason for the call.
 If the company name may sound unfamiliar, explain what your company does and how it might be relevant to the client.